-Principle 1: Every company should be headed by an effective Board to lead and control the company.
-The Board is collectively responsible for the long-term success of the company.
-The Board works with Management to achieve this objective and Management remains accountable to the Board.
+Principle 1: The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company.

 The Board of Directors' ("Board") principal functions include, among others, supervising the overall management of the business and affairs of the Group and setting the Group's corporate and strategic policies and direction.
 The principal duties of the Board include the following: